reactor01/auth-express/README.md

 # Node.js Express MongoDB Authentication Example

-This is a basic example of a Node.js Express application that demonstrates user authentication using MongoDB for login and signup pages.
+This is a basic example of a Node.js Express application that demonstrates user authentication using MongoDB for login and signup.
 The application is Dockerized for easy deployment.

 ## Features